Dexdraco/Oct25_Smart-Home-Iot-Security-System/README.md

 ---

-### Student Receipt of Submission
-This is your submission receipt, the only accepted evidence that you have submitted your work.
-After this is stamped by the appointed staff & filled in, cut along the dotted lines above & retain this for your record.

-- **Date & Time of Submission (stamp):**
 - **Course Code:** IIB20804
 - **Submission Title:** Smart Home IoT Security System with Motion Detection and Alerts
 - **Student ID(s) & Signature(s):**